pyx/hymn/docs/api/writer.rst

   => (listen (writer "value" 42))
   IntWriter((('value', 42), 42))

-:func:`censor` apply function to the output
+Use :func:`censor` to apply function to the output

 .. code-block:: clojure